CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Alternatives for virus scanners **

 However, anti-virus programs typically can not be installed on all components.
-Possible limitations may arise from a lack of manufacturer release, unsupported operating platforms (eg field systems or PLCs), lack of possibilities to update virus signatures or potential risks in availability, so that mostly complementary or alternative technical or organizational safeguards must be implemented , Alternative technical protective measures can be:
+Possible limitations may be a lack of manufacturer release, unsupported operating platforms (eg field systems or PLCs), lack of updating of virus signatures or potential availability risks, so that in most cases complementary or alternative technical or organizational safeguards must be implemented , Alternative technical protective measures can be:

 * Securing external interfaces of an OT component (site connections, access by service providers, interfaces to the office network and the Internet)
 * Outlaw endangered systems into secured network segments (with a filtering component if needed to connect to other zones (see Virus Protection Program section above)